May is National Foster Care Month

 May is National Foster Care Month and Richland County Children Services (RCCS) believes that every child deserves a loving home!

-There are over 423,000 children and youth in foster care across the country, and many have been facing increased isolation over the past year.
+There are over 407,000 children and youth in foster care across the country, and 34 percent were placed with relatives or kin.

 The goal of Richland County Children Services (RCCS) is always reunification.
-RCCS has on average 100 children in custody with close to 60 foster homes.
-Out of the 100 children, 30 percent of them are teenagers.
+RCCS has on average 140 children in custody.
 Families are needed for all age children, but especially for older youth.